How to use Polars in Excel for FREE (Quick & Easy)

 Running Python in the browser means a sandboxed environment.
 You may hit memory or CPU limits for very large datasets.
 For heavy production workflows, a local Python environment may still be better.
 But for most Excel tasks, Polars in Excel via xlwings lite is a fast, low-friction option.

 Using Polars in Excel lets you run fast, readable data transformations without installing Python.
 Install xlwings lite, add the polars dependency, and start writing functions or scripts inside the add-in.
 You can compute aggregates, build summary sheets, and even generate charts with a few lines of code.
-If you want more detail on xlwings lite itself, I made a longer walkthrough that covers the basics of the add-in and more examples.
-You can find that blog post here.
+If you want more detail on the add-in itself, my longer walkthrough of xlwings Lite covers the basics and more examples.
 Try the steps above, and you’ll have Polars in Excel working in minutes.